Explaining the Windows Insider Program channels for Windows 11 betas

 Enrolling in the Windows Insider Program is a simple process.
 All you have to do is go to Settings -> Update & security -> Windows Insider Program -> Get started.
 You’ll be asked to link your Microsoft account, and to choose your ring.

 The key thing to be aware of is the higher you go, the harder it is to turn back.
-As I mentioned before, the Dev channel hasn’t had an opportunity to un-enroll PCs without doing a factory reset since early 2020.
-The Beta channel gets that opportunity every six months, although once Windows 11 is released, the release cadence changes — that should be yearly.
+As I mentioned before, the Dev channel hadn’t had an opportunity to un-enroll PCs without doing a factory reset since early 2020, until Windows 11 arrived.
+The Beta channel gets that opportunity every six months, but with the different release cadence for Windows 11, it’s annual.

 Also, just be prepared for some instability.
 You’re beta testing, and if you’re doing this, you know what you’re getting yourself into.
 Next week’s build could be less stable than this week’s.
 That’s the way it goes, and if you’re not down for that, either don’t enroll or enroll in one of the lower channels.